 - Preheat Oven to 400°F.

-- Bring brown sugar, flour and milk to a boil.
-Cook slowly until dissolved - about 5 minutes.
+- In a saucepan, bring brown sugar, all purpose flour and milk to a boil.
+Cook slowly until the sugar has dissolved, about 5 minutes.
+Remove from heat.

-- Add egg and butter and mix with hand mixer.
-Pour into cooked pie shell.
+- Add the beaten egg and melted butter and mix with a hand mixer.
+Pour into the pie shell.

 - Bake for 35 minutes, remove pie, and cover rim with foil to prevent burning.